hyperspy/hyperspy/doc/user_guide/install.rst

     $ sudo apt-get install python-numpy python-matplotlib ipython ipython-notebook python-traits python-traitsui python-h5py
     python-scikits-learn python-nose python-statsmodels

+With development mode setup.py generates git post-checkout hook, which will cleanup the cythonized c files, cythonize it again and run ```build_ext --inplace```.

 In Arch Linux, the following command should install the required packages to get a fully functional installation: